Effects of Hurricane Ida in the Northeastern United States: New York City and Long Island

 Early on the morning of September 2, more than 13,200 customers lost power in Long Island.
 The Long Island Railroad suspended service systemwide due to severe weather conditions.
+Caumsett State Historic Park Preserve suffered heavy damage and was forced to close after the storm.

 New England

+During the storm, the first ever flash flood emergency for the state of Connecticut was issued.
 A Connecticut State Trooper sergeant was hospitalized after he and his police vehicle were swept away by floodwaters from the Pomperaug River in Litchfield County, early on September 2.
 He died later that day.
+Parts of Connecticut received over 7 in of rain, with a peak total of 8.72 in of rain in Seymour.
 The state of Connecticut saw 20,000 power outages.
 Multiple roads closed due to flooding.
 An EF0 tornado was spawned in Dennis, Massachusetts, causing minor damage to two homes and knocking down three large oak trees.
+In New Hampshire, heavy rainfall fell, up to 4.24 in in Hudson.
+However, there were no reports of flash flooding in the state.

 Aftermath

 States of emergency were declared in New York, including in New York City, New Jersey, and Connecticut.
 President of the United States Joe Biden stated that the Federal Emergency Management Agency (FEMA) was responding to the catastrophe.
+On September 2, Amtrak was forced to suspend the entire Northeast Corridor for a day due to storm damage.